ghxstling/markit-uoa/docs/API_DOCS.md

     - Returns:
         - The specified `Application` for a given `Student`.
 - `PATCH /api/students/[studentUpi]/applications/[applicationId]`
-    - Updates the preference number and qualification status for a `Student` `Application` for a given `Course`.
+    - Updates the qualification status of a `Student` `Application` for a given `Course`.
     - You must be a `Supevisor` or `Coordinator` to access this endpoint.
     - Data Required:
     ```typescript
-    // At least one of the following is required
     {
-        preferenceId?: number | null,
-        isQualified?: boolean | null,
+        isQualified: boolean,
     }
     ```
     - Returns: